Welcome to the University of Massachusetts Dartmouth America Reads & America Counts

 These training sessions are required for new tutors, and you cannot tutor unless you attend all sessions in entirety.
 Attendance is mandatory.
 In addition to training, tutors will also have the opportunity to attend events held by the Leduc Center for Civic Engagement throughout the year.

 Transportation is provided by our program.
 A UMD shuttle bus transports students to and from their tutoring sites.
 However, students may also drive themselves to the tutoring site.

 What do I need to know about getting paid?

 Tutors are paid a minimum rate of $10 per hour with an annual raise for good work performance.
-Tutors are paid for the time spent tutoring and attending training sessions and meetings.
+Tutors are paid for the time spent tutoring and attending training sessions.

 How do I apply?

-If you are interested in serving as an America Reads or America Counts tutor, please send an email to email@example.com.
-You will then receive an application to complete.
+If you are interested in serving as an America Reads or America Counts tutor, please send an email to firstname.lastname@example.org.
+If we are accepting new tutors, you will then receive an application to complete.
 Once your application has been received, you will be contacted to schedule an interview.
 Once you have been accepted as a tutor, a CORI background check will be performed prior to you starting work.